Search This Blog

 Misidentification:

-Likely to think its a Fremontidendron but the flowers these flowers have red/orange inside and not yellow like our native tree.
+Likely to think its a Fremontidendron but the flowers are different, these flowers have red/orange inside and not yellow like our native tree.

 Chiranthodendron pentadactylon has red stamens.